 Before you start reading about how many people are playing various popular games, we would like to throw a few figures at you – just to give you a sense of the scale.

-1 billion app downloads as of April 2019
+Scale of popularity: one billion app downloads as of April 2019.

-Pokémon Go within three months of the app's debut, in May 2016 it was already downloaded by half a billion people.
-Until February 2019, this figure was doubled.
+Pokémon Go within three months after the app's debut was downloaded by half a billion people.
+Until February 2019, this figure had doubled.
 We can fully appreciate the astronomical scale of the game's success when we compare the sales with the number of the world's population – in 2018, it was 7.6 billion people.
-More than one in eight of Earth's inhabitants played Pokemon Go.
+More than one in eight of Earth's inhabitants played Pokémon Go.

 In the case of Pokemon Go we have some reservations.
-First of all, the number of downloads is not the best way to measure popularity.
-First of all, many players could have download the game more than once, if only because they changed the phone or restored it to factory settings.
+First, the number of downloads is a very unreliable way to determine popularity.
+First of all, many players could have downloaded the game more than once, if only because they changed the phone or restored it to factory settings.
 Secondly, this number says nothing about how many people are still playing and whether they do it regularly.
 But it's still hard to have doubts about one thing – Pokemon Go is definitely a phenomenon.
 Especially considering the estimated spending of the players.

 - Learn more about playing Pokemon GO